The government’s changes to the Age Pension could affect your ability to plan for a comfortable retirement.

 Depending on how these changes will impact you, there could be a number of things for you to consider, including:

 Stay tuned for further updates closer to when these changes are due to come in.
 If you would like more information now, call us on 1300 346 837 or contact Centrelink to find out how your Age Pension will be affected.
-If you’d like financial advice, please contact your adviser or find a financial adviser in your local area.
+If you’d like financial advice, get in touch with one of our advisers in your local area.

 Assumptions as at 1 January 2017: